bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

 if you're building an internet service, ignore things like total registnations. don't talk about them, don't let anyone in the company talk about them, and look at growth in active users, activity levels, cohort retention, revenue, net promoter scores, these things that matter. and then be brutally honest if they aren't going in the right direction. startups live on growth. it's the indicator of a great product.

-so this about wraps up the overview on building a great product. i wanna emphasize again, that if you don't get this right, nothing else we talk about in the class will matter. you can basically ignore everything else taht we talk about until this is working well.
+so this about wraps up the overview on building a great product. i want to emphasize again, that if you don't get this right, nothing else we talk about in the class will matter. you can basically ignore everything else taht we talk about until this is working well.

 on the positive side, this is one of the most fun parts of building a startup.